Stablecoins Were Built to Bypass Banks. Now They’re Becoming Banks.

 A Transformation Underway

-The two largest issuers, Tether and Circle, control more than 80% of the $298 billion market (MacroMicro, 2025).
+The two largest issuers, Tether and Circle, control more than 80 percent of the $282 billion market (MacroMicro, 2025).
 And both are racing into compliance.
 Circle now calls USDC “the most regulated and trusted dollar digital currency in the world” (Circle, 2025).
 Tether, long the rebel, launched a new U.S.-regulated token in 2025, with CEO Paolo Ardoino calling it “a hedge against being excluded from the American market” (Tether, 2025).

 Why the pivot?
 Because the rules are changing.
 In Washington, the 2025 GENIUS Act forces issuers to hold reserves in U.S. Treasuries or cash, under federal oversight (Reuters, 2025).
 Europe’s MiCA law and Hong Kong’s Stablecoin Ordinance do the same.
 Survival now means playing by government rules, earning trust, and partnering with big banks.

 Banks smell the opportunity.
 JPMorgan has run its own JPM Coin since 2019 and, in 2025, expanded into deposit tokens.
 It is also working with Bank of America, Citi, and Wells Fargo on a consortium-backed stablecoin (Reuters, 2025).
-Jamie Dimon, once a skeptic who dismissed crypto as a “pet rock,” now says JPMorgan “has to be good at” stablecoins-even if he’s not sure why people need them (Investopedia, 2025).
+Jamie Dimon, once a skeptic who dismissed crypto as a “pet rock,” now says JPMorgan “has to be good at” stablecoins, even if he is not sure why people need them (Investopedia, 2025).
 The rebels are turning into incumbents.

 When Stability Cracks